the-events-calendar/tribe-common/readme.txt

 == Changelog ==

+= [TBD] =

+* Feature - The PUE Checker now stores a transient with the status of the last license key check.

 = [4.14.12] 2022-01-17 =

 * Fix - Prevent Onboarding assets from loading on the admin when not needed.